LibreOffice/dictionaries/gug/README_th_gug_PY.txt

 1. Version

-This is version 1.0 of Guarani Thesaurus for LibreOffice.
+This is version 1.1 of Guarani Thesaurus for LibreOffice.
-Created by Giovanni Caligaris October 2015.
+Created by Giovanni Caligaris September 2016.

 		libreguarani@gmail.com